Örnsköldsvik Municipality

 Örnsköldsvik Municipality (Örnsköldsviks kommun; Orrestaaren tjïelte) is one of Sweden's 290 municipalities, in Västernorrland County in northern Sweden.
 Its seat is in the town Örnsköldsvik.
-The present municipality was created in 1971 by the amalgamation of the City of Örnsköldsvik with seven former rural municipalities.
+The present municipality was created in 1971 by the amalgamation of the City of Örnsköldsvik with seven formerly rural municipalities.

 Geography

 Örnsköldsvik is situated near the northern end of the "High Coast", which is a UNESCO World Heritage Site and has the third longest suspension bridge in Europe, the Höga Kusten Bridge.

 The city is located around 100 km south of Umeå and 550 km north of Stockholm.
 The area is dominated by forest, but it also contains minor areas of agriculture.

 Localities

 The municipality of Örnsköldsvik consists of a number of parishes, within which are towns and villages.
 The population is distributed as follows:

 Parish (town) number of citizens (31 December 2005):